 - which companies, if any, materials are sent to

-- where the recycling takes place ie. either locally or
+- where the recycling takes place ie. either locally or overseas, and

 - what the final recovered products are used for.